roadtocode4u/spaceship/docs/icp/91-css/91-css.md

   <summary>23.
 Which CSS property is used to style the hyperlinks on hover (Mouse over)?</summary>
   <p>

-The CSS property used to style hyperlinks on hover (mouse over) is called `:hover`.
-It is a pseudo-class selector that targets an element when the user hovers over it with the mouse cursor.
+The `a:hover` property is used to define the style on mouse over event.

   </p>

 </details>

 <details>
   <summary>24.
-How do you create a CSS animation or transition?</summary>
+How can you create a CSS animation or transition?</summary>
   <p>

 To create a CSS animation or transition, use CSS properties and selectors to define how an element should behave and appear during the animation or transition.